matma/matma.github.io/_posts/2016-03-01-github-linter-bot.markdown

 ## Project description

-The goal is to write a *[Github linter bot](https://github.com/matma/github-linter)* Following project will show basics of [Github webhooks](https://developer.github.com/webhooks/), how can we use it together with [ESLint](http://eslint.org/) to create linter for JavaScript.
+The goal is to write a *[GitHub linter bot](https://github.com/matma/github-linter)* Following project will show basics of [Github webhooks](https://developer.github.com/webhooks/), how can we use it together with [ESLint](http://eslint.org/) to create linter for JavaScript.
 But our bot should be written in form that'll allow us to plug any linter to it.

 I won't explain basic stuff, how to install or configure things.
 Google is your friend!